-- 7. On the basis of consensus, the Chairs of the Providers Forum will rotate among its members, with each Chair serving a two year overlapping term.
-Through 2022, chairs will be provided by the following members: - a) 2019: China and India - b) 2020: India and the European Union - c) 2021: The European Union and the United States - d) 2022: The United States and host/or the Russian Federation - 8.
+- 7. In case a provider hosts an ICG annual meeting, it will chair the providers' forum meetings only during the year of that ICG annual meeting.
+Otherwise, the members will select, on the basis of consensus, a chair for the meetings of the next year.
+The Office for Outer Space Affairs of the United Nations Secretariat, consistent with its role as the Executive Secretariat of ICG, will also fulfil these responsibilities for the Providers' Forum, in support of the chair. - 8.
 The Providers' Forum will convene once every year in conjunction with the ICG annual meeting and more often if needed.
 Actions and recommendations developed by working groups of ICG that could impact the compatibility and interoperability, system development and operations, and/or service provision policies and procedures of providers of GNSS will be of particular interest to the Providers' Forum.
 Therefore, the results of Providers' Forum deliberations and consensus decisions on these and other issues will be reported to ICG as appropriate and when possible, at the next scheduled plenary session of ICG immediately following a Providers' Forum meeting. - 9.
-The meetings of the Providers' Forum will be organized by the chair and designated host, with support from the Executive Secretariat.
-Each member should designate its principal and additional points of contact. - 10.
-Any recommendations resulting from Providers' Forum meetings will be decided on the basis of consensus of its members.
+The meetings of the Providers' Forum will be organized by the chairs and designated host, with support from the Office for Outer Space Affairs of the United Nations, acting as the Forum's Executive Secretariat.
+Each member should designate its principal and additional points of contact.

-- 11. Members will fund their own participation in the activities of the Providers' Forum.
+- 10. Any recommendations resulting from Providers' Forum meetings will be decided on the basis of consensus of its members. - 11.
+Members will fund their own participation in the activities of the Providers' Forum.
 Financial support (in-kind or direct funding) to the Executive Secretariat that is above and beyond the annual budget of the Office for Outer Space Affairs or existing funds provided for ICG secretariat services will be provided by members on a voluntary basis. - 12.
 The Providers' Forum may revise these terms of reference on the basis of proposals made by members and adopted by consensus.